xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_global_attributes.md

 2. Click the **Edit** button.
 This will display the attribute's details, including the list of its values:
     ![]({{site.baseurl}}/attachments/7504857/8719316.png)

-## Assigning global attributes to products
+## Assigning Global Attributes to Products

 After adding global attributes via the Classes & attributes section (**Catalog > Classes & attributes**), you need to assign these attributes to specific products.